FIVE MOST SURPRISING FINDS

 A population of 47 million people generates $1.7 trillion in annual economic output — the 15th largest economy on earth.
 It controls no significant financial institutions, operates no development strategy, and holds one-eighth the wealth of its host nation.
 How?

-A puzzle master looks at that equation and identifies the structural failure.
-The wealth is being generated.
-It is being extracted.
-The mechanism is not mysterious.
-Income is earned, then immediately spent outside the community on housing, goods, services, and finance, where it multiplies in value for others.
+A puzzle master examines the equation and spots its structural failure.
+Wealth is generated only to be extracted elsewhere.
+The mechanism itself is not mysterious: income arrives and then departs the community at once for housing, goods, services, and finance, multiplying in value for others.
 The heart pumps $1.7 trillion, but the blood never returns to nourish the body.

 Build the circulatory system.
 A Black clearing house, a Black financial corridor, a cultural IP holding company, a land trust, and a shadow treasury.
 Not charity.
 Infrastructure.